• Best 30lb Reels for Saltwater Fishing

 What the 30lb Class Covers

-A 30lb class reel is designed for 30lb monofilament or its braid equivalent — typically 40–50lb braided line.
+A 30lb class reel is built for 30lb monofilament or the braid equivalent, usually 40–50lb braided line.
 You want at least 15–20 pounds of max drag, 300+ yards of line capacity, and gearing that can handle extended battles with powerful fish.

-In SoCal, this class handles: yellowtail (the primary target — 15–40lb fish that fight like freight trains), white seabass, school bluefin tuna (15–40lb), yellowfin tuna, lingcod on heavy structure, and calico bass when big models are in the kelp and you need to horse them out.
+In SoCal, this class covers the main event: yellowtail (15–40 lb fish that fight like freight trains and dive for structure the second they feel pressure), white seabass, school bluefin in the 15–40 lb range, yellowfin, lingcod on heavy structure, and big calico bass when trophy models are in the kelp and you need to horse them out.
 It’s also the right class for heavy yo-yo jigging and surface iron on bigger fish.

 Best Conventional Reels — 30lb Class

-Conventional reels dominate this class because most 30lb fishing involves bait drops, vertical jigging, or situations where line capacity and drag power matter more than casting distance.
+Conventional reels dominate this class because most 30lb fishing is bait drops, vertical jigging, or situations where line capacity and drag power matter more than casting distance.

 Best Overall: Penn Squall II 25N (Lever Drag)